 Example: AI in Retail - Retail giants like Amazon continuously invest in AI to enhance their recommendation engines and optimize supply chain logistics.
 This pushes competitors to innovate and adopt AI-driven strategies to remain competitive.

-The AI industry's growth is driven by data availability, advanced computing power, ongoing research, and increasing application across various sectors.
+The AI industry's growth is driven by data availability, advanced computing power, ongoing research, and increasing applications across various sectors.

 As more industries recognize the potential of AI to solve complex problems, improve efficiency, and drive innovation, the demand for AI talent will surge, giving rise to new startups and a highly competitive landscape.